ghc-proposals/ghc-proposals/proposals/0000-kind-signatures.rst

    Top-level kind signatures are enabled with the extension ``-XTopLevelKinds``.

-2. Introduce a new kind former ``~>``, with parsing identical to ``->``, that denotes a matchable type.
-This new type former has very limited use (for now): it may appear in

-   * top-level kind signatures
-   * the result kind of GADT-style datatype declarations, as well as type and data families
-   * data constructor types

-   Any other use is considered an error.
-(With partially applied type families, this type will become more useful.)

-   The meaning of ``~>`` will be identical to that of ``->`` in all contexts other than top-level kind signatures.

-   In a top-level kind signature, the use of ``->`` will imply that the declaration is for a type family.
-Any arguments to the left of ``->``s must be arguments to the type family that must be saturated at every occurrence.
-All other top-level kind signatures will use only ``~>``.

-3. Introduce a new extension ``-XCUSKs``, on by default, that detects CUSKs as they currently exist.
+2. Introduce a new extension ``-XCUSKs``, on by default, that detects CUSKs as they currently exist.
 A CUSK will be treated identically to a top-level kind signature.

    When ``-XNoCUSKs`` is specified, only a top-level kind signature enables polymorphic recursion.

-4. Plan to turn ``-XCUSKs`` off by default in GHC 8.8 and to remove it sometime thereafter.
+3. Plan to turn ``-XCUSKs`` off by default in GHC 8.8 and to remove it sometime thereafter.

 Effect and Interactions
 -----------------------
 This is largely a simplification over the status quo, eventually eliminating the need for the fiddly definition and detection of CUSKs.
 It allows users to control whether they want inference or specification in a more conspicuous way than CUSKs do.

+Note that a top-level kind signature, by itself, is insufficient in describing a type-level construct in, say, an hs-boot file.
+The kind signature omits details like

+* whether the type is generative and/or injective

+* whether the type is open or closed

+* whether the type must be applied to a certain prefix of arguments

 I don't foresee intricate interactions with other features.